stellacodex/codex-collective-archive/common-system/10-personal/00-personal-profiles/takeo-yamada/esoteric_profiles-takeo-yamada-hd.md

 The Sphere of the Relationship Purpose is responsible for the quality of your interactions with your loved ones and determines the vector of development of these relationships.
 The Purpose of true intimacy is to reflect your deep Shadows so that they can be seen and transformed into a higher frequency.
 It is this Purpose that determines to a large extent how these relationships will develop, how long they will last, and how happy you will be in them.

 Purpose: 22.1
-Sidhi
-Grace
+Sidhi: Grace
-Gift
-Graciousness
+Gift: Graciousness
-Shadow
-Dishonour
+Shadow: Dishonour
 In some of the Venus Sequence Spheres, each of the six lines has two key themes, a low frequency one (Shadow) and a high frequency one (Gift).
 The Gene Key line in the Sphere of Relationship Purpose will show exactly what you are looking for when you enter into close or intimate relationships with others.
 LINE 1.
 THE LONER / ANCHOR.
 Relationships are a way to provide support and protection to a partner.
-The Pathway of Dharma
+↓
 The Pathway of Dharma is the first step between the spheres in the Venus Sequence.
 This Pathway will test your commitment to transformation by increasing tension in the relationship.
 Dharma will create obstacles to your relationships in the form of life dramas.
 The main task at this stage is to surrender to the natural course of events in your life.
 The Pathways of Dharma and Karma are closely related to each other.
 Dharma determines the level of your surrender to fate, and Karma sets you the tasks that are necessary for your development.
-The Sphere of Attraction
+↓
 The Sphere of Attraction shows exactly how and why you attract into your life people with whom you have a close or intimate relationship.
 This is where your relationship desires and needs are born.
 The information field of your personality always attracts those relationships in which you can best solve the tasks of your destiny.
+↓
 Attraciton: 17.5
-Sidhi
-Omniscience
+Sidhi: Omniscience
-Gift
-Far-sightedness
+Gift: Far-sightedness
-Shadow
-Opinion
+Shadow: Opinion
 The line of the Gene Key in the Sphere of Attraction will indicate the quality that awakens sexual attraction to you in the opposite sex.
 Besides, the line of the Gene Key in the Sphere of Attraction determines your sexual Trauma.
 LINE 5.
 ENTRAPMENT / SENSUALITY.
 Sexuality that attracts with its charm and charm.
-The Pathway of Karma
+↓
 The second step in the Venus Sequence takes your consciousness into more subtle matters.
 The main mission of Karma is education.
 The Pathway of Karma provokes manifestation of immature aspects of personality in relationships, pulling your shadow patterns to the surface.
 The Pathways of Dharma and Karma are closely related to each other.
 Dharma determines the level of your surrender to fate, and Karma sets you the tasks that are necessary for your development.
 The IQ Sphere (Intellectual Development)
 The IQ Sphere serves as a catalyst to further unlock the energy and discoveries of the mind, bringing you to a new level of wisdom.
 The IQ is the indicator of your mental development in a relationship.
 This Sphere plunges you into the period when the foundations of your world view were being laid.
 It will point you to the patterns of behaviour that were formed in adolescence, but still influence your life today.
+↓
 IQ: 60.2
-Sidhi
-Justice
+Sidhi: Justice
-Gift
-Realism
+Gift: Realism
-Shadow
-Limitation
+Shadow: Limitation
 The Gene Key line in this Sphere determines your tendency to rely on certain mental patterns in relationships that you formed between the ages of 14 and 21.
 Each of the six lines in the IQ Sphere carries two themes that can be manifested at either a low (shadow) or high (gift) frequency of vibration.
 LINE 2.
 PROVOCATIVE / BRILLIANT (MIND).
 The second line suggests an expressive creative life.
-The Pathway of Intelligence
+↓
 The Pathway of Intelligence allows you to find the golden mean between the manifestation of intellect and emotions.
 Expressed in the perfect natural balance, these forces come together and trigger the process of awakening.
 It is important to gain rationality, that is, a balance between the mind and feelings, in order to consciously approach communication with your loved ones.
 The EQ Sphere (Emotional Maturity)
 The EQ Sphere determines your emotional reactions in close relationships, as well as your willingness to accept the nature of your emotions and your partner's feelings.
 Contemplating the EQ Sphere will allow you to accept all your feelings without judgment.
 This is a point of your growth in relationships and a kind of portal for healing your sacred wound on the astral level.
+↓
 EQ: 5.1
-Sidhi
-Timelessness
+Sidhi: Timelessness
-Gift
-Patience
+Gift: Patience
-Shadow
-Impatience
+Shadow: Impatience
 The Gene Key line in this Sphere will show the basis of your emotional approach to other people, formed from the age of 7 to 14 years.
 The line in the EQ Sphere shows the range of your emotional reactions to genetic Trauma, which can be manifested by you at both low and high vibrational frequencies.
 LINE 1.
-The ShadowThe Shadow reaction - SELF-SABOTAGE / The Gift reaction - SELF-ESTEEM The Pathway of Love
+The ShadowThe Shadow reaction - SELF-SABOTAGE / The Gift reaction - SELF-ESTEEM ↓
 The Pathway of Love (or in other words, the Pathway of Isolation) connects the Sphere of Emotional Maturity (EQ) with the Sphere of Spiritual Development (SQ).
 Each time you manage to recognise and dismantle another low frequency pattern, the energy of true love is released from your DNA.
 The technique of overcoming this Pathway requires you to make Love the fundamental basis of all your actions towards your loved ones.
-The SQ Sphere (Spiritual Development)
+↓
 The SQ Sphere determines the degree of openness of your heart.
 This is the courage to accept the drama of your life, while maintaining your inner light.
 This Sphere is located in the very core of the Venus Sequence and, in fact, is the energy centre of the entire Golden Path.
 It shows what factors influenced the formation of your spirituality in childhood and how developed your spiritual level is now.
+↓
 SQ: 48.2
 Sidhi
 Wisdom